tanvipm07/nyc-subway-and-weather-data-analysis/README.md

 visualization tools, we intend to arrive at a compelling conclusion based on the analyzed dataset.
 We used the concept of MapReduce and its implementation using Python.

+I worked on this project with a team of three individuals, including myself.